Frequently Asked Questions & Requirements

 Any dogs getting over an Upper Respiratory Infection can return to daycare following 7 days of being symptom-free.
 Starting the day AFTER the last cough, count 7 days.

 Any dogs recovering from a general surgical procedure, like spay/neuter, can only return after a MINIMUM 7 days with a certificate from the veterinarian, or 14 days without, following the operation.
 Day 1 is the day following the procedure.
-We recommend waiting closer to 14 days.
 Dogs may not be permitted to attend if a surgical site does not appear healthy.
 More intense or serious procedures may need a longer recovery time.
 Always discuss concerns with your veterinarian.

 We always recommend that even if puppies are old enough to attend, they should only do so for shorter durations.
 Puppies are much like a human infant/young child; they are more susceptible to illness, injury or exhaustion.
 Although we have safety and health measures always in place for every dog, puppies can easily get ‘run down’ if over-exercised or over stimulated.

 If you would like to know what is best for your pup, please talk to your vet, as he or she knows your pup best, and will have the pups best interests in mind!

-Please keep in mind that puppies must wait 5 days following the bordetella vaccination (usually done with 2nd set of puppy boosters) before attendance, along with having all other vaccine requirements.
+Please keep in mind that puppies must wait 5 days following the bordetella vaccination (usually done with 2nd or 2rd set of puppy boosters) before attendance, along with having all other vaccine requirements.

 For additional information, please see FAQ about “requirements”.

 Each dog’s behaviour and obedience is assessed continually, even after their initial Introductory Day.
 We always recommend basic obedience training for every dog and puppy.
 Puppy classes can begin as early as 12 weeks.